i3tyc/AdaptSLAM/README.md

 After this, two TCP connections between the client and server devices will be established.

 # Associated Demo
 The associated [demo](https://www.researchgate.net/profile/Maria-Gorlatova-2/publication/368923722_Demo_Abstract_Demonstrating_Resource-Efficient_SLAM_in_Virtual_Spacecraft_Environments/links/6400c1b20d98a97717d0a834/Demo-Abstract-Demonstrating-Resource-Efficient-SLAM-in-Virtual-Spacecraft-Environments.pdf) builds a game engine-based emulator, which lets participants navigate virtual spacecraft environments while create their own moving trajectories for evaluating AdaptSLAM and the baseline.
-The demo is presented at IEEE INFOCOM in Hoboken, NJ.
+The demo was presented at IEEE INFOCOM in Hoboken, NJ.

 # Citation